betrusted-io/xous-core/tools/README_UPDATE.md

                         EC gateware
   -w [WF200 firmware package], --wf200 [WF200 firmware package]
                         WF200 firmware
+  --audiotest [Test audio clip]
-  --peek ADDR           Inspect an address
+                        Test audio clip (must be 8kHz WAV) --peek ADDR           Inspect an address
   --poke ADDR DATA      Write to an address --check-poke          Read data before and after the poke --config              Print the descriptor
+  -i IMAGEFILE ADDR, --image IMAGEFILE ADDR
+                        Manually specify an image and address.
+Offset is relative to bottom of flash.
+  -n, --no-verify       Skip readback verification (may be necessary for large files to avoid WDT timeout).
+Only honored with -i.
+  -f, --force           Ignore gitrev version on SoC and try to burn an image anyways --bounce              cycle the device through a reset
 ```

 You can try reading the first word out of the ROM to see if `usb_update.py` is working correctly.